Airbotics/uptane-server/docs/introduction/overview.md

 ## How does it work?
-Robots run the Airbotics agent which extends the [Aktualizr](https://github.com/uptane/aktualizr/) client allowing it to securley receive OTA updates from our [Uptane-compatible](https://uptane.github.io/) server implementation.
+Robots run the Airbotics agent which extends the [Aktualizr](https://github.com/uptane/aktualizr/) client allowing it to securely receive OTA updates from our [Uptane-compatible](https://uptane.github.io/) server implementation.

 ## Architecture